GATB/bcalm/README.md

 BCALM is a bioinformatics software for constructing the de Bruijn graph of sequencing data.

-More precisely, this repository is the next version of the BCALM software (original code: https://github.com/Malfoy/bcalm) using the GATB library.
+More precisely, this repository is the new, parallel version of the BCALM software using the GATB library. (original single-threaded code: https://github.com/Malfoy/bcalm)

 # Under development